google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/binary_step.png)

 <!--
 The binary step activation function serves as an on/off switch for a node.
-This function returns zero if it's input is on one side of a threshold and one if it is on the other.
+This function returns zero if it's input is on one side of a threshold and one if the input is on the other side of the threshold.

-At the output layer this function can be useful when you need to make a yes/no decision and don't care about the confidene of the model in that decision.
+At the output layer this function can be useful when you need to make a yes/no decision and don't care about the confidence of the model in that decision.
+In other words, this can be useful for binary classification.

 Image Details:
 * [binary_step.png](https://opensource.google/docs/copyright/): Copyright Google